Frequently Asked Questions

 • desire to improve your community

-• last, but not least, good grammar, spelling, and punctuation
+• good grammar, spelling, and punctuation

 Do you have any recommendations about my references?

-Make sure you tell the people from whom you request references exactly what you are asking of them.
+Make sure you tell the people from whom you request references precisely what you are asking of them.
 Sometimes we get a reference from someone who thinks an applicant is applying to medical or some other school.
 References should be from:

 • people who have known you for a significant amount of time